-The total number of beneficiaries for 2016 being 707, comprising of 91 Widows, 19 Brethren, 29 Married Couples, 3 Spinsters, 1 Bachelor, 54 Young People, 36 Residents of Hewlett Court, and 474 Widows of Closed Lodges, due to the unfortunate closure of Lodges the latter figure having increased considerably since the previous report in 2015.
+The total number of beneficiaries for 2016 were 707, comprising 91 Widows, 19 Brethren, 29 Married Couples, 3 Spinsters, 1 Bachelor, 54 Young People, 36 Residents of Hewlett Court, and 474 Widows of Closed Lodges; due to the unfortunate closure of Lodges the latter figure has increased considerably since the previous report in 2015.

-During 2016 there were 30 New Petitions for financial support, 86 cases were reviewed and 7 made new Beneficiaries of the Charity.
+During 2016 there were 30 New Petitions for financial support, 86 cases were reviewed and 7 were made new Beneficiaries of the Charity.

-Although the Committee of Benevolence meets monthly to consider petitions, we also aim to react as quickly as possible to any request for immediate assistance which are received, with each case being considered on its merit, the Chairman working closely with both the Provincial Grand Almoner, Provincial Grand Charity Steward, supported by Julie Ward and Karen Hall, with such emergency cases being ratified at the next COB meeting.
+Although the Committee of Benevolence meets monthly to consider petitions, we also aim to react as quickly as possible to any request for immediate assistance which are received, with each case being considered on its merit.
+The Chairman works closely with both the Provincial Grand Almoner and Provincial Grand Charity Steward, all supported by Julie Ward and Karen Hall, with such emergency cases being ratified at the next COB meeting.